danbikle/ml4us/README.md

 # README

-This app serves training content to students.
+This app serves ML training content to students.

 I followed these steps to install ml4.us on my laptop.